fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 In the Spin development environment, that mapping is handled by the [runtime configuration file](/spin/dynamic-configuration#runtime-configuration).
 In Fermyon Cloud, it's managed through _links_.

-> Link management is currently available only for SQLite Databases.
-Fermyon Cloud currently allows applications only the "default" key-value store, which is private to the application and shares the application's lifespan.
-Key-value link management is planned for a future release of Fermyon Cloud.
+> Link management is currently available for SQLite Databases and Key Value Stores.
+In this article, we will showcase SQLite Databases, although you can apply the same concepts to Key Value Stores as well.

 This may sound abstract, so let's walk through a specific example: